sanjeevani040698/Docker-Compose2/README.md

 # Docker Compose UseCase
-This is another example of docker-compose in which we link self made images together.
+This is another example of docker-compose in which we link self made services together.

 The yaml file looks something like this: